rzyns/civitai-data-manager/README.md

 - By default, only the first preview image will be downloaded.

 ### HTML Generation
-- Individual HTML files for each model showing detailed information and image gallery
+- Individual HTML files for each model showing detailed information and image gallery with generation details
 - Global model browser with:
   - Models grouped by type (checkpoint, lora, etc.)
-  - Tag-based search functionality
+  - Search functionality (tag, filename, model name)
-  - By default, models sorted by Download count
+  - By default, models are sorted by Download count
-  - Links to individual model pages
+  - Links to individual model and direct download pages

 ### Processed Files Tracking
 - Maintains a JSON file listing all processed models